GerritCodeReview/k8s-gerrit/Documentation/operator.md

   The operator supports the use of [Istio](https://istio.io/) as a service mesh.
   An example on how to set up Istio can be found [here](../istio/gerrit.profile.yaml).

+- **AMBASSADOR**

+  The operator also supports [Ambassador](https://www.getambassador.io/) for setting up ingress to the Gerrits deployed by the operator.
+If you use Ambassador's "Edge Stack" or "Emissary Ingress" to provide ingress to your k8s services, you should set INGRESS=AMBASSADOR.

 ## Deploy
 You will need to have admin privileges for your k8s cluster in order to be able